fermyon/developer/content/spin/install.md

 $ curl -fsSL https://developer.fermyon.com/downloads/install.sh | bash -s -- -v v0.6.0
 ```

-To install canary version of spin, you should pass the argument `-v canary`.
+To install the canary version of spin, you should pass the argument `-v canary`.
 The canary version is always the latest commit to the main branch of Spin.

 <!-- @selectiveCpy -->